paladin-t/crft/docs/manual.md

 "phy/iron_slope"
 -->

 The physics category contains regular rigid bodies in a few shapes.
-Physics does not take any role in a circuit, but it does being framework in the physical scene.
+It is the simplest structure in Crapht Box that does not conduct anything in a circuit, but it does work as framework in the physical scene.
 See tooltips in application for details.

 ## Sensor elements